 - Oscar Maldonado (2015), whose work focuses on the HPV vaccine in Colombia

-- Rebecca Fox (2015) who worked on women with learning disabilities living in secure accomodation (ESRC-funded)
+- Rebecca Fox (2015) who worked on women with learning disabilities living in secure accommodation (ESRC-funded)

 I have 6 current students:1.
 Alison Hanbury, studying the HPV vaccine in the UK, as part of the Prescriptive Prescriptions (ERC) project2.
 Joann Wilkinson, studying reproductive biosensors as part of the 'Making sense of biosensors' project, funded by Intel3.
 Lucy Ryan, studying adopters' views and experiences of parenting (self-funded)4.
 Cron Cronshaw, who is working on young trans people's autobiographies (ESRC funded)5.
 Theresa Atkinson, who is researching telecare for older people, building on our EFFORT project on telecare (ESRC funded)

 6. Nicola Sugden, working on Donald Winnicott and child & adolescent mental health services (ESRC CASE Award, based at Manchester University).

 All of these are empirical research projects, using methods such as participant observation, interviewing, focus groups and textual analysis.